dspace-group/dscom/README.md

 ### Installation

 The installation is quite simple.
-You can use `dotnet tool` to install the `dscom` binary.
+You can use `dotnet tool` to install the `dscom` binary if you want to create a 64Bit TLB.

 ```bash
 dotnet tool install --global dscom